Saibot393/perceptive/README.md

   - Crit system: to set how crits are calculated
   - Reset spotted on token movement by default: to reset the spotters of moving tokens
   - Make spotted tokens visible: to make spotted tokens visible to everyone
+  - Make allied tokens visible: to set wether allied tokens should be made visible when spotted
   - Active perception lingers to continue using the active perception until manually removed in the token HUD
 - Rolls & Formulas
   - Passive perception formula: to set the formula used for passive perception (if not automated)